Table of Contents

 Standard QuickBooks or Xero bank rules are limited.
 AI-driven categorization looks at historical data across your entire client base to suggest the correct chart of accounts (COA) code.

-• Booke.ai even offers a client portal that automatically pings the business owner for details on "Uncategorized" transactions, removing the accountant as the middleman in the information-gathering process.
+- Booke.ai even offers a client portal that automatically pings the business owner for details on "Uncategorized" transactions.
+The AI can even suggest a likely category to the client, requiring only a one-tap confirmation.
+This removes the accountant as the middleman in the information-gathering process.

 3. Accounts Payable (AP) Automation